haliphax/flaskbb-dockerfile/README.md

 To download emojis to use in your FlaskBB instance, you need to run the `flaskbb download-emojis` command from a container with the `emoji` volume mounted to your host system.
-FlaskBB must be restarted after the emoji have been downloaded.
+FlaskBB must be restarted after the emojis have been downloaded.

 ### With a running container